golioth/docs/docs/services/5-lightdb-stream/1-get-started.md

 ### Use Cases

-Here are some ideas on what can be created using Light DB Stream.
+Here are some ideas on what can be created using LightDB Stream.

 - Collecting environmental data from your devices over time.
   - Query data using the REST API and plot temperature and humidity data.